ByronHawksmith/42-Documentation/Git.md

 `git reset --hard <commit-id>` - Move the HEAD back to the desired commit, discard all changes after that commit

 `git rev-list --max-parents=0 HEAD` - Get the hash of the first commit.

+`git branch test origin/<branch-name>` - Pull down a branch from a remote repository.